-- Southern's existing Master's Degree offerings provide the necessary infrastructure to evaluate additional graduate degree offerings.
-Market surveys and customer sentiment should be weighed to determine whether additional offerings, and which ones, are merited. - As a collaborative institution, Southern demonstrates a successful track record of partnerships with businesses, non-profit organizations, foreign institutions and other non-traditional means of expanding opportunities.
-Applying these relationships to maximize School of Education revenue presents a key opportunity for Southern.
+- Southern's existing Master's Degree offerings provide the necessary infrastructure to evaluate whether additional market-drive graduate degree offerings may be merited.
+Market surveys and customer sentiment should be weighed to determine in-demand offerings that align with Southern's competencies in this area. - As a collaborative institution, Southern demonstrates a successful track record of partnerships with businesses, non-profit organizations, foreign institutions and other non-traditional means of expanding opportunities.
+Applying these relationships to maximize Sustainable Health & Wellness revenue presents a key opportunity for Southern.